DrakeDong0/wsb-inverse-trader/README.md

 ```
 ### **3. Setup credentials**

-Copy .env.example to .env and fill in your Reddit API credentials.
+Copy .env.example to .env and fill in your Reddit API and OpenAI credentials.

 ### **4. Run script**